BigJmining/tinkerBoarding/README.md

-# tinkerBoarking
+# tinkerBoarding
-code snippets for use on ASUS tinker board.
+code snippets for use on ASUS tinker board or raspbery pi.